LineGames/Leggiero/README.md

 # Leggiero
 An open source game engine, or framework, for mobile games.

-Leggiero adopts C++ as a common development language to support both platforms, and is designed for a lightweight and thin engine with direct access for OpenGL ES APIs.
+Leggiero adopts C++ as a common development language to support both iOS and Android platforms, and is designed for a lightweight and thin engine with direct access for OpenGL ES APIs.

 ## Documentation